 Now I was standing there by myself, holding my thumb out.
 Maybe I was waiting for five minutes, some cars had not stopped, when a driver of a little Fiat stopped and ask me: “Grandma, where will you head?”
 It was a man in my age, maybe Mexican (he was, he told me), bald, some beard and had an excellent English.
 He looked kind, though I told him, to Ensenada.
 That was also his goal.
 In addition to that, he told me, that he is a nice guy. ☺ I saw a little problem: Space for my backpack, but that was no problem for him.
 He got my backpack in the car.
 While we were on the way to Ensenada, he introduced himself, asked where I come from, told me, that he have had a surgery of his brain and that he now was thinking of himself.
 He had cared for his three children, but they are all grown up and he had been working in the USA for many years etc. He stopped halfway to buy a coffee.
 I bought one for me, too and offered him, to pay for his as well.
 He only accepted, that I paid for mine.

 Around an hour later we arrived in Ensenada and he parked in front of a Starbuck Coffee shop.
 He told me, that it is a save place to wait for my friend.
 I used the bathroom and walked afterwards to the harbour.
 I also sent my Ensenada-host a CS-message, that I already arrived and when we can meet.
 I knew, that he was working, but did not know anything about her working hours.
 I did not have any phone number or address either, but where she is working.
 The harbour of Ensenada is not big, even big enough for cruise ships and it is depending on tides.
 There is an open space in front of the harbour with a very high flagpole and a very big Mexican flag.
 There is also an open-air scene.
 Not far away are horses with carriages waiting for tourists.
 I did not get any answer of my host and I did not find a place, where I was able to put my big backpack meanwhile I was visiting the city.
-For that reason I was going to see a bit more of Ensenada.
+For that reason I was going to see a bit more of Ensenada by one of that carriages.
 I had got a price of 500 MXN for one hour, usually you have to pay more.

 With my big backpack on one bench and me on the other, the trip started.
-The Coach was quite young and he explained, what I saw.
+The coach was quite young and he explained, what I saw.
 There are actually not many attractions in Ensenada, though it was a lot of advertising for hotels and horse riding.
 Unfortunately the trip did only take 45 minutes.
 I told the coach, that the trip has not been an hour, but he did answer me that the trip was over.

 I sent my host another CS-message, but did not get an answer either.
 Though I was walking around with my backpacks and lots of shop owners told me to come in and see, what I did not.
 I have got hungry and was looking for a restaurant.
 The most are serving fish and seafood.
 Even here I was invited.
 When I told the waiter at such a place, that I am allergic, he told me, they also serve other dishes – and they did.
 I had a guacamole with (tortilla)chips.
 Afterwards did I walk back to the place with the big Mexican flag.
 Now I did sent my host more CS-messages, but did not get any reply.
 Soon water games with music started, which I enjoyed.
 Children of different ages did run around under it.
 These water games continued for a long time.